CouncilDataProject/cookiecutter-cdp-deployment/README.md

 upgrade to infrastructure upgrade without breaking anything (and skipping things that don't need to be done).

-For more details see [Cookiecutter Repo Creation](#cookiecutter-repo-generation).
+For more details see [Cookiecutter Repo Generation](#cookiecutter-repo-generation).
-_After creating the repo, the following steps will have_ _instructions and links specific to your deployment in the generated README._
+_After creating the repo, the following steps will have_ _instructions and links specific to your deployment in the generated repository's README._

 ### Cookiecutter Repo Generation